LayerZero-Labs/devtools/examples/oft-solana/README.md

 Replace `9UovNrJD8pQyBLheeHNayuG1wJSEAoxkmM14vw5gcsTT` with the programId that you have copied.

 ### Building and Deploying the OFT Program

+Ensure you have Docker running before running the build command.

 ```bash
 anchor build -v # verification flag enabled